Lahiru-2001/Spice-Island-Mart-Web-Application/README.md

 <h1>Spice Island Mart Web Application</h1>

-<p>This project is a web application developed for Spice Island Mart, a well-established supermarket in Sri Lanka.
-The application aims to provide a convenient, efficient, and user-friendly online grocery delivery platform, enabling customers to access a wide range of fresh and high-quality groceries.</p>

 <h2>Project Overview</h2>

 <p>Spice Island Mart seeks to modernize the grocery shopping experience by launching an online platform.
 The project addresses various challenges, including managing a wide variety of products, ensuring data security, and optimizing the user experience across different devices.</p>